xpe/rs-uttt/README.md

 ## Program Goals

 I wrote an earlier version of this program in Clojure.
-My main goals for writing a Rust version was to achieve a smaller memory footprint and faster speed.
+My main goals for writing a Rust version were to achieve a smaller memory footprint and faster speed.
 Clojure relies on the JVM, which has considerable overhead for objects.
 By contract, Rust has very compact data structures.